-Harvard graduate students will be competitively selected for Bloomberg Harvard summer fellowships.
+20 Harvard graduate students were competitively selected for Bloomberg Harvard summer fellowships.
 Beginning in June 2019, students will complete a 10-week summer fellowship in domestic and international city governments on an issue of salience to the mayor’s agenda.
 Fellows will be supported by the Initiative’s dedicated staff during their engagement.
-This year, we are proud to offer 17 summer fellowship positions.
-Fellows will be awarded a stipend of $8,500, plus round-trip travel to their fellowship city.